jcrubino/Respiratory-Care-of-COVID-19/README.md

   - Source: Radiopaedia
   - Highlights: Coronavirus COVID-19 Radiographic Cases
   - Link: https://radiopaedia.org/cases/covid-19-pneumonia-15?lang=us

+- Points of Practice
+  - Know the false positive rate of the available COVID-19 test **and the false negative**.
+  - Know the Time for COVID-19 Viral Incubation to lead to a Postive Test.

 ### First Hand Patient Reports on the Illness

 - Coronavirus patients describe symptoms, battle for recovery